 Check to see what folks are already doing in your preferred area.
-You could partner with other farmers at farmers’ markets: offer home-made jams to go with fresh baked bread, jarred pickles to sell alongside grass fed beef or pork for instance.
+You could partner with other farmers at farmers’ markets: offer home-made jams to go with freshly baked bread, jarred pickles to sell alongside grass-fed beef or pork for instance.
 Ask market organizers about costs; a stand facing an incoming door or along a main aisle may be the best position and could cost more, but you’ll make it up by selling more.

 Local fairs and events may offer vendor’s free listings in brochures.
 Local newspapers are always looking for a new story.
 Consider offering tours and tastings, or write food or opinion columns.